PawelNorek/simple-store-with-redux/README.md

-This is simple project to lear about react with redux.
+This is simple project to learn about react with redux.